hannimeee/lockedin/README.md

 ## Security and Privacy

 Your privacy is our top priority.
-LockedIn operates entirely offline, ensuring your data is secure and inaccessible by external parties.
+LockedIn operates entirely offline, ensuring your data is secure and inaccessible to external parties.

 ## Contributing